bcole808/wp-social-metrics-tracker/readme.txt

 == Description ==

+See which of your posts are most popular on social media!

 This WordPress plugin collects and displays an analysis of social media interactions and view counts of posts.
 A new dashboard panel is created called "Social Metrics" which shows how many times each post has been shared on various social networks.

+= Get stats from 9 social networks: =

+Facebook, Twitter, Reddit, LinkedIn, Digg, Delicious, StumbleUpon, Pinterest, and Google+

+= Focus your writing topics: =

+Understand what posts your readers are sharing on social networks so that you can write more of what works well.

+= Do more with the data: =

-This plugin collects and stores social metrics data in a way that can be accessed by other WP plugins or themes.
+For web developers, this plugin collects and stores social metrics data in a way that can be accessed by other WP plugins or themes.
 For example, the social metrics could be used to display a feed of the most popular posts.
 Metrics are stored as custom post meta fields on each individual post.
+This is an advanced feature which requires writing custom code.

 == Installation ==

 1. Install and activate the WordPress plugin.
 2. Data will automatically begin syncing.
 This will take some time.
 3. Review the plugin settings under Settings > Social Metrics

+If you do not see any statistics on the Social Metrics dashboard, make sure that you have some posts published and that wp-cron.php is working correctly.
+This plugin relies on the WordPress Cron system to fetch data updates.
+This plugin will not work on local or development servers where URLs are not publicly accessible.

 == Frequently Asked Questions ==